rysk-finance/dynamic-hedging/packages/contracts/technical-docs/PerpHedgingReactor.md

 ### ```setHealthFactor(uint256 _healthFactor) external onlyOwner```

-The health factor is the parameter used to govern what the minimum collateral is required in the perpetual margin account relative to the open perpetual position. healthFactor is denominated in ```MAX_BIPS``` decimals.
+The health factor is the parameter used to govern what the minimum collateral is required in the perpetual margin account relative to the open perpetual position. healthFactor is denominated in ```MAX_BIPS``` decimals (10000).
 When determining the collateral amount required for a particular position the calculation is:

 ```((position * currentPrice)/1e18) * healthFactor/MAX_BIPS```